Follow here for live updates after two people were shot dead in the Work and Income office in Ashburton.

 Mr Tully wrote about the difficulty of getting a house to live in.

 Today's shooting is the latest but deadliest attack on Work and Income staff doing their job.
-Our Social Issues reporter Simon Collins on the roll-call of attacks.
+Our Social Issues reporter Simon Collins on the

 Police say the house is "all clear".
 No-one was inside.